saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 In this Task, you will use Azure Migrate to create a project to consolidate your assessment results for Azure SQL Database and Azure SQL Managed Instance migrations from on-premises SQL Server.

+Azure Migrate is useful for large migrations of apps, servers, and data, as it assists migration teams to decide the optimal resource SKUs for the Azure landing zone and explore the relationships between on-premises applications and data.
+To learn more about this powerful tool, consult the [documentation.](https://docs.microsoft.com/azure/migrate/)

 1. In the global search at the top of the [Azure Portal](portal.azure.com), query for and select **Azure Migrate**.

    ![This image highlights Azure Migrate in the global search results.](./media/select-azure-migrate-portal.png "Selecting Azure Migrate from global search")